autistic-symposium/autistic-cypherpunk-toolkit/README.md

 # Artist, creators, and collectors

+*"The lesson of Web 2.0: when the process of sharing content with others is owned entirely by private platforms, the cost of this mediation falls heavily on creators."*

 ## Marketplaces on DFTs

 - [Known Origin](https://knownorigin.io/) - Curated marketplace for rare digital work, featuring artists, on Ethereum, files held on IPFS.